 Roth IRAs offer an even better deal for first-time home buyers: You can withdraw 100% of your contributions tax- and penalty-free at any time (for first-time home purchase or anything else).
 On top of that, you can take up to $10,000 of earnings penalty free for a first-time home purchase.
 And, if your Roth has been opened for at least five years, those earnings are tax-free, too.

 Your 401(k) is a good source for a home loan.
 You can generally borrow up to half of your balance, up to a maximum of $50,000, from the account at any age and for any reason without tax or penalty.
 And the interest you pay on the loan (generally the prime rate plus one or two percentage points) goes back into your account.
 You must usually pay back the loan within five years, although your employer may give you up to 15 years if you used the money to buy a home.
-For more information, see Borrowing From a 401(k) to Make a Down Payment.
+For more information, see Borrowing From Your 401(k) to Buy a Home.